Yiran-Hu/yiran-hu.github.io/_pages/about.md

   - /about.html
 ---

+Hi, I am Yiran Hu, a Quantitative Research Analyst at Qube Research & Technology in Hong Kong.
+My old email address is no longer accessible.
+Please [email me](mailto:yr.fuhk@gmail.com) or find me on LinkedIn if you want to reach out.

-Hi, I am Yiran Hu, a sixth-year Ph.D. candidate at the University of Texas at Austin.
-My research is rooted in Theoretical and Numerical Analysis of Partial Differential Equations.
-Specifically, I have developed an interest in the 3D Quasi-geostrophic system and the Surface Quasi-Geostrophic Equation.
-I work under the mentorship of Professor [Alexis Vasseur](https://web.ma.utexas.edu/users/vasseur/).
+I earned my Ph.D. in Mathematics from the University of Texas at Austin.
+During my Ph.D., my research was rooted in the theoretical and numerical analysis of partial differential equations.
+Specifically, I developed an interest in the 3D quasi-geostrophic system and the surface quasi-geostrophic equation.
+I worked under the mentorship of Professor [Alexis Vasseur](https://web.ma.utexas.edu/users/vasseur/).
 For a comprehensive overview of my academic journey, please see my [curriculum vitae](files/CV.pdf).
-Before I came here, I graduated from Nanjing University.
+Before pursuing my Ph.D., I graduated from Nanjing University.

 Research Interests
 ======